dharik/nerp-typeform/README.md

     different sources
 * Unit tests for the `surveys.js` module
 * Integration test to hit API and check survey creation, sumit response, new response is in response list

+# Tech stack reflection

+* I used react (to match an existing tech stack) but the only spot React *really* makes sense is the survey create flow.
+Answering survey and viewing responses + creating share links can easily have been server-rendered pages.

+* I didn't use typescript, again to match an existing tech stack, but I definitely would have otherwise

+* I used plain old Express.
+I think it's a good choice.
+There are other paths like Nest.JS, but that would've taken too long to learn and maybe overkill.
+I like how simple this ended up.

+* I deployed on EC2 + RDS to match existing tech stack.
+But I could have tried a few other options:
+  * Host frontend on netlify (or equivalent) + backend on lambdas
+  * Elastic beanstalk has a node/postgres starter kit.
+Could be better if that handles autoscaling and EC2 <-> RDS security / config
+  * Heroku or equivalent

+* Did not use an ORM, again to match an existing tech stack.
+I think it'd have been worth it given how simple this app is

+* Needed a custom domain to use https.
+If I had one I would've had nginx on the ec2 instance to proxy traffic on :443 or :80 to node's :3000.